Featured Press

 “Woman quits job to paint portraits of people’s late pets, helps them heal”

-This heartwarming evening news segment features Erica Eriksdotter, a compassionate artist known for her soulful pet portraits.
+This heartwarming evening news segment features Erica Eriksdotter, artist known for her soulful pet portraits.
 She shares insights into her creative process and healing approach, while a devoted client reflects on the deep emotional meaning her portraits hold.

 This segment ran on multiple stations around the U.S, including ABC7 (Denver, CO), ABC13 (Las Vegas, NV), ABC15 (Phoenix, AZ), and ABC25 (Waco, TX).